zichy/vicco/README.md

 I forked [this script](https://github.com/lawl/b.php) and improved it for the worse.

 **Uh… follow-up question: Is vicco secure?**
-It should be secure enough to run a crappy blog.
+It should be secure enough to run a crappy linkblog.

 ## Testimonials